Hong Kong at the 2026 Winter Olympics

-Hong Kong, a special administrative region (SAR) of the People's Republic of China, will competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-The delegation will compete under the formal name Hong Kong, China (Chinese: 中國香港).
+Hong Kong, a special administrative region (SAR) of the People's Republic of China, competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+The delegation competed under the formal name Hong Kong, China (Chinese: 中國香港).
+This was the SAR's 7th appearance at a Winter Olympic Games, since its first appearance in 2002.

+The delegation to the 2026 Winter Olympics consisted of four athletes (two men and two woman) competing in two sports (alpine skiing and short-track speed skating).
+This was the largest ever team Hong Kong has sent to the Winter Olympics.
+Darren Kwok Tsz Fung and Eloise Yung Shih King were the country's flagbearer during the opening ceremony.
+Meanwhile, a volunteer was the country's flagbearer during the closing ceremony.

 Background

 Hong Kong began competing in the Summer Olympic Games in 1952, and have participated in every Summer Olympics since, excluding the boycotted 1980 Moscow Games.
 Hong Kong was a British colony until the 1997 transfer of sovereignty from the United Kingdom to the People's Republic of China.
 The SAR retained the right to send separate teams to the Olympics and other international sporting events that it had enjoyed under British rule.
 Hong Kong made its Winter Olympic Games debut in 2002 at Salt Lake City.
 Hong Kong has never won a Winter Olympics medal.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.